-2/23/21 Update: Kobuk Valley National Park has received interim guidance for new filming requests.
+2/23/21 Update: Gates of the Arctic National Park & Preserve has received interim guidance for new filming requests.
 We are currently accepting and processing new filming and still photography permits.

 Lands of the United States were set aside by Congress, Executive Order, or otherwise acquired in order to conserve and protect areas of untold beauty and grandeur, historical importance, and uniqueness for future generations.
 The tradition of capturing images of these special places started with explorers who traveled with paint and canvas or primitive photo apparatus.
 It was the sharing of these images that led to the designation of these areas as national parks and monuments.
 Visitors to national parks today continue to memorialize their visits through videos and photographs.

 Changes to Commercial Filming Permits on Park Land

 On January 22, 2021, the US District Court for the District of Columbia issued a decision in Price v.
 Barr determining the permit and fee requirements applying to commercial filming under 54 USC 100905, 43 CFR Part 5, and 36 CRF Part 5.5 are unconstitutional.
 The National Park Service has issued interim guidance as of February 22, 2021, to manage filming activities.
 Under the interim guidance, filming activities may require a permit if they pose a threat to park resources or the visitor experience.
 The National Park Service intends to update regulations addressing filming activities that are consistent with the outcome of Price v.
 Barr.
 Once effective, those regulations will replace and supersede the interim guidance.

 As regulations regarding commercial filming permits are being reassessed, those interested in commercial filming activities on land managed by the National Park Service are encouraged to contact the park directly for more information about filming in the park and to discuss how to minimize potential impacts to visitors and sensitive park resources.